Curriculum Maps for Elementary General Music

 As we organize our curricula by concepts, we help students build understanding and transfer it to new musical situations, both inside and outside the classroom.

-For example, if we teach students to understand pitch - melodic contour, intervallic relationships, etc. - and we give students tools to listen critically, to analyze what they hear, and to articulate their thinking, they have what they need to transfer their understanding to many different musical scenarios.
+For example, if we teach students to understand pitch - melodic contour, intervallic relationships, etc. - and we give students tools to listen critically, analyze what they hear, and articulate their thinking, they have what they need to transfer their understanding to many different musical scenarios.

 They are equipped to play a melody by ear on guitar or harmonica or metallophone.
 They might choose to compose their own melody and teach it to a friend or arrange it for an ensemble.

-In the construction of this curriculum outline, there is a choice to lean toward transferrable musical patterns and ideas, and lean away from siloed musical units.
+In the construction of this curriculum outline, there is a choice to lean toward transferrable musical patterns and ideas and lean away from siloed musical units.

 Experiences and Conscious Vocabulary

-Another thing I think is important to note about this document is that these are times the musical ideas are highlighted and students are aligned on musical vocabulary.
+Another thing I think is important to note about this document is that these are times when the musical ideas are highlighted and students are aligned on musical vocabulary.

 These are not the only times the musical events are experienced.